kevindimayuga/code-quiz-kd/README.md

 # Code Quiz

-This repo is for module four's challenge assignment.
+M4 - This repo is a Code Quiz application.
+It is a timed, multiple-choice quiz for users to test their coding knowledge.

 ## Description